 7th plan

 Robust result for DR as a cost-effective way to mitigate adequacy issues, results indicate a cost-effective range from 600 to over 2,700 MW

+Examine the effect in the PNW of programs such as w/ Ameren and Commonwealth Edison that incent customers demand based upon forecasted next day hourly prices.
+AURORA can be used for this purpose.

 But processes to develop DR have not been thoroughly developed

+Idendtify which programs (timing and magnitude) can be practically implemented.
+Identify hurdles to implementation and remedies.

 New RPS requirements do not help with winter capacity problems